If you have a media enquiry, please contact firstname.lastname@example.org or call 01539 792683.

 As part of any changes that come into effect we will need to consider the potential implications about the ease of travel and the need for VISA and travel reforms to sustain the international travel market.

 The future of agricultural subsidies is referenced within the management plan, although we acknowledge there is currently some uncertainty around how this will change once the UK leaves the European Union.
 The Partnership is committed to providing benefits to society that include clean water, healthy soils, high quality food, flood protection and access.
 Together this provides the best case for securing ongoing support and funding for the Lake District.
 We believe that World Heritage Site status will help partner organisations play a part in securing new funding post Brexit for practical improvements for the future of positive change and to deliver more benefits for both nature and our cultural heritage.

 It is the Lake District National Park as defined by the 1951 boundary.

 We are using content curation software to pull social media posts through to the Your Story newsfeed on the home page.
-We follow a range of publicly available accounts and hashtag subjects, such as #lakedistrictbid, from open social media platforms like Twitter, Facebook, YouTube, Instagram, Google+, Pinterest and Vine.
-This content is then curated, or ‘moderated’, by the World Heritage bid communications team, on a regular basis according to relevance and interest.
+We follow a range of publicly available accounts and hashtag subjects, such as #wearethelakes, from open social media platforms like Twitter, Facebook, and Instagram.
+This content is then curated, or ‘moderated’, by the Lake District World Heritage communications team, on a regular basis according to relevance and interest.

 We value all the social media posts that help us promote the Lake District and its special qualities as part of the World Heritage bid.
 Your recognition and reward will come from helping the campaign’s success and potentially gaining new friends and followers who share the same interests as you.